Knockout Kings: Knockout Kings 2002

 Knockout Kings 2002 changes many concepts of its predecessors, e.g. users have to progress through a number of bouts in order to unlock new fighters.

 Knockout Kings 2003

 The final game of Knockout Kings, is Knockout Kings 2003 developed by GameFlow Entertainment and EA Redwood Studios.
 It was released exclusively on GameCube in 2002.

-After Knockout Kings 2003, the name of the series was replaced by Fight Night (EA video game series).
+After Knockout Kings 2003, the name of the series was replaced by Fight Night.